Federico-Conti/digital-forensics/assignement/filesystem/report1.md

 GPTPartitionEntry Secondary_gptPartitions[128] @ (Secondary_GPTHeader.partitionEntryLBA * 512);
 ```

-Result of GPT Analysis
+Result of GPT Partition Scheme Analysis

 - The secondary GPT header was successfully located at LBA 8191.
 - The partition entries were parsed, revealing that:

-> Entry 2 defines a partition of type Linux File System.
+  - Entry 3 defines a partition of type Linux File System.
-> This partition starts at sector 2048, consistent with previous findings from `mmls`.
+  - This partition starts at sector 2048, consistent with previous findings from `mmls`.

 \begin{center}
 \includegraphics[width=1 \linewidth]{./assignement/filesystem/media/1.1.png}